jkZoidberg/DesertLogic/README.md

 (Add Zenodo DOI here if archived.)

 License
-Distributed under the MIT License.
+Distributed under the Apache-2.0 license.
 See LICENSE for details.

 Acknowledgements
-Open data providers (TerraClimate, MODIS) and the open-source Python ecosystem (xarray/rioxarray/GDAL, etc.).
+Thanks to the providers of MODIS MOD13A3 NDVI (GEE), ACE2 DEM, TerraClimate, and to the open-source Python ecosystem (xarray/rioxarray/GDAL, etc.).
 This work forms part of the author’s MSc dissertation at the University of Leeds.